JuanAynose/transport_manage/README.md

 Why this project is written with spanish words?

-Well, i am aware of that and its one of the restrictions that i had to do because was a one of the rules of the project.
+Well, i am aware of that and its one of the restrictions that i had to deal because was one of the rules of the project.